eddyerburgh/notes/docs/operating-systems/linux/process-address-space.md

 In Linux, page tables consist of three levels.
 The multiple levels enable a sparsely populated address space.
 If page tables were implemented as a static array, their size would be enormous.

-The top-level page table is the page global directory (PGD), which consists of an array of `pgd_t` types. `pgd_t` is normally an `unsigned long`.
+The top-level page table is PGD (the Page Global Directory), which consists of an array of `pgd_t` types. `pgd_t` is normally an `unsigned long`.
 The PGD entries point to entries in the second-level, the page middle directory (PMD), which is an array of `pmd_t` types.
-These entries point to entries in the PTE {% cite lkd -l 321 %}.
+These entries point to entries in the page table entries structure {% cite lkd -l 321 %}.

 "The final level is called simply the page table and consists of page table entries of type `pte_t`.
 Page table entries point to physical pages" {% cite lkd -l 321 %}.